Duration: 4 days

 Review the inventory transactions and on hand inquiries.

 Describe the data model for inventory transactions and on-hand inventory.

 Explain how inventory journals are used.

-Discuss the inventory journals data model and the structure of the InventJournalCheckPost classes.
+Discuss the inventory journal data model and the structure of the InventJournalCheckPost classes.

-Describe how quarantine management and quality management are used in the system.
+Describe how to quarantine management and quality management are used in the system.